ipbyrne/mongo-encryption-query/README.md

 ## Optional Configurations

 ## Encrypting Keys
+In order to encrypt your keys in your database along with the values, you must set the `ENCRYPT_KEYS` `ENV` var to be `'true'`.

 If you are not worried about the keys being readable in the database you can opt out of encrypting them.
 One benefit of doing this would be it will allow you to build indexes on fields to speed up queries.

+To opt-out of having your keys encrypted, make sure you set your `ENCRYPT_KEYS` `ENV` var to anything but `'true'` or you do no provide it at all.